 The Wrestlers, Highgate

 Recline with a mug of porter in this snuggly, wood-panelled hostelry (which claims to date back to 1547), while putting your feet up in front of the roasting fire.
 The welcome here is warming in more ways than one; Heath dog-walkers and other Highgate locals give the bar a friendly atmosphere.
-Traditional English fare – roasts and sticky puddings – will heat you up from the inside and set you up for the bracing walk home (or more sensibly, the nearby tube).
+Traditional English fare — roasts and sticky puddings — will heat you up from the inside and set you up for the bracing walk home (or more sensibly, the nearby tube).
 We once had the pleasure of drinking here during a power cut — when candles provided the only light.

 Flask Tavern, Highgate